mauriciofmar3/mauriciofmar3.github.com/_posts/2014-01-12-javac-optimizations.md

 ### Advanced optimizations

 Believe it or not, that's about all of the optimizations that are performed at compile time.
-The really advanced optimizations are going to be deferred until the code is JIT compiled at runtime.
+The really advanced optimizations are going to be deferred until the code is just-in-time compiled at runtime.
 This allows the JIT to write machine code which is optimized for your specific processor architecture.

-Something you **need** to be aware of, though, is that to employ certain optimizations the JIT cannot compile loaded bytecode immediately:
+Something you **need** to be aware of, though, is that in order to employ certain optimizations the JIT cannot compile loaded bytecode immediately:

-> A warm-up period provides the HotSpot VM’s JIT compiler the opportunity to collect information about a running program and make intelligent dynamic optimization decisions based on the hot” code paths taken by the executing program.
+> A warm-up period provides the HotSpot VM’s JIT compiler the opportunity to collect information about a running program and make intelligent dynamic optimization decisions based on the "hot" code paths taken by the executing program.
 By default, the HotSpot Server VM executes a block of Java byte code 10,000 times before the HotSpot Server JIT compiler produces native machine code for that block of Java bytecode.

 - [Java Performance](http://www.amazon.com/Java-Performance-Charlie-Hunt/dp/0137142528), by Charlie Hunt and Binu John.

+This can really play hell with your efforts to profile code, because the performance profile of your application is constantly changing as more methods are JIT compiled.
+One thing you can try is setting the runtime flag [`-XX:CompileThreshold`](http://www.oracle.com/technetwork/java/javase/tech/vmoptions-jsp-140102.html#PerformanceTuning) to a lower value, for example 1.
+This will cause the JIT to run immediately; however, its optimizations will be less effective and this will subvert the Java code cache mechanism if you don't have enough memory available.